 It is your responsibility to ensure that all of the information you provide as part of your application and in subsequent correspondence with us is accurate and up to date.
-We Copyright © Loughborough University.
-All rights reserved.
-3 reserve the right to withdraw our offer of a place if you are found to have omitted significant information, made false statements and/or provided fraudulent or plagiarised information at any time during the admissions process.
+We reserve the right to withdraw our offer of a place if you are found to have omitted significant information, made false statements and/or provided fraudulent or plagiarised information at any time during the admissions process.
 We may also refuse to consider any future applications from you.
 If such a decision is taken, you have the right to appeal against it in accordance with the University's Appeals and Complaints procedure for applicants: